semgrep/semgrep-docs/docs/deployment/add-semgrep-to-cicd.md

 Semgrep is integrated into CI environments by creating a **job** (also known as an **action** for some CI providers) that is run by the CI provider.
 After a scan, findings are sent to Semgrep Cloud Platform for triage and remediation.

-This guide walks you through creating a Semgrep job in the following CI providers:
+This guide walks you through creating a Semgrep job in the following **in-app CI providers**:

 - GitHub Actions
 - GitLab CI/CD